Howard Koh

-Howard Kyongju Koh (Hangul: 고경주, Hanja: 高京柱; born March 15, 1952) is the former United States Assistant Secretary for Health for the U.S. Department of Health and Human Services (HHS), after being nominated by President Barack Obama and confirmed by the U.S. Senate in 2009.
+Howard Kyongju Koh (Hangul: 고경주, Hanja: 高京柱; born March 15, 1952) is the former assistant secretary for health for the U.S. Department of Health and Human Services (HHS), after being nominated by President Barack Obama and confirmed by the U.S. Senate in 2009.

 Early life and education

 Koh was born in 1952 to a Korean family in Connecticut.
 His father was a professor at Central Connecticut State College and his mother was an administrator at Yale University.
 Koh has seven siblings, including Harold Hongju Koh, the former Legal Adviser of the Department of State and Dean of Yale Law School.

 Koh graduated from Yale College in 1973, where he was president of the Yale Glee Club, and Yale University School of Medicine in 1977.
 He completed postgraduate training at Boston City Hospital and Massachusetts General Hospital, serving as chief resident in both hospitals.
 He has earned board certification in four medical fields: internal medicine, hematology, medical oncology, and dermatology, as well as a Master of Public Health degree from Boston University School of Public Health in 1995.